DPI-WE/rails-organizing-js-code/content.md

 <!-- TODO
 - chnage to alternative bundling approaches? jsbundling, webpacker, etc.
-- sprockets *technically* is transpiling/bundling in a more limited way -->
+- sprockets *technically* is transpiling/bundling in a more limited way
+- talk about transpiling (es6 -> es5)

+- The main limitation of sprockets and importmaps is that there is no support for transpiling so you can't use things like Babel, TypeScript, Sass, React JSX format, or Tailwind CSS.
+-->

 ### [Bundling](https://github.com/rails/jsbundling-rails)